brave/qa-resources/wikitemplate-IPFS.md

 ## Gateway

-- [ ] Verify, on a new profile, you can load `brave://settings/ipfs`, click on the `Change` button for `IPFS public gateway address`, enter `https://cloudflare-ipfs.com/` and are presented with an interstitial page after loading `ipns://brantly.eth`.
-Click `Use a public gateway` and confirm you're taken to `https://cloudflare-ipfs.com/ipns/brantly.eth/#/`.
-(Alternatively, use one from `https://ipfs.github.io/public-gateway-checker/`.)
+- [ ] Verify, on a new profile, you can change the IPFS public gateway address to `https://cloudflare-ipfs.com/` via `Settings -> IPFS -> Change`.
+- [ ] Verify visiting `ipns://en.wikipedia-on-ipfs` loads the interstitial page.
+- [ ] Verify selecting `Use a public gateway` loads `https://cloudflare-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/`.
 - [ ] Verify, on a new profile, you can load `https://en.wikipedia-on-ipfs.org`, switch `Method to resolve IPFS resources` to either `Gateway` or `Local node` in `brave://settings/ipfs`, and then see an `Open using IPFS` badge/icon in the URL bar.
-- [ ] Verify clicking on `Open using IPFS` on `https://blog.ipfs.io/24-uncensorable-wikipedia` loads `ipfs://bafybeiaieqdmhtnehaau7kqoj2lmdfqc7juk34cjyb7dxr35vahp22bquu/24-uncensorable-wikipedia/`
+- [ ] Verify clicking on `Open using IPFS` on `https://blog.ipfs.io/24-uncensorable-wikipedia` loads `ipfs://bafybeiaieqdmhtnehaau7kqoj2lmdfqc7juk34cjyb7dxr35vahp22bquu/24-uncensorable-wikipedia/`.

 ### Protocol system handler/OS integration